Cyclone Road |

 by Amos Magliocco

 Chase day 13 APRIL 2012I chased April 13th and 14th somehow, somewhere, probably nearby on the first day and then in Oklahoma on the "big day," which was, for me, a big disappointment.
-Here's a few from the 13th (the day before the day):Friday, November 11, 2011
+Here's a few from the 13th (the day before the day):Tuesday, March 20, 2012

 Posted